Janus-Headed MED: External and Inward MED

-Each Janus-headed MED face looks only in one direction and to meet the challenges and opportunities seen by that set of eyes tap into different segments and dimensions of the jurisdiction’s typical policy system.
-Some policy actors participate in one, less so, if at all, the other.
-Choose to respond to what one face can see and the policy system closes up due to lack of interest or concern; choose the other and everybody wants in on the discussion.
+Each Janus-headed MED face looks only in one direction to meet challenges and opportunities seen by that set of eyes and to tap into different segments and dimensions of the jurisdiction’s typical policy system.
+Policy actors participate unevenly in the policies of Inward and External MED.
+Some policy actors participate in one almost exclusively, and abandon the other to its fate.
+A different set of rules and processes apply to Inward and External MED; the goals may overlap but are not shared or prioritized identically.
+Choose External MED and the policy system closes, usually due to lack of interest or concern by several types of policy actors; choose an Inward MED strategy and everybody wants in on the discussion.
+That is only one example of why MED is Janus-headed.

 While the policy system likely responds differently to each Janus face, our EDOs, strategies and programs do not always adjust to fit what each Janus-face sees.
 This has been a serious problem that has proved disruptive, not a positive disruption I may add, at important junctures in our history.
 That is a major reason why this history “obsesses” on the schism between MED and CD, and now on the wings of CD, and Janus-headed MED.
 The idea that ED is “one thing”, constant and universal, is challenged by the MED-CD schism–and by the impact of political culture which sustains both.
 Now the reader is forced into confronting yet another disturbing possibility–that both MED and CD possess multiple personalities.